CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 │       ├── config
 │       ├── data
 │       └── output
+:
 ```

 5.3 Add the config files

 - Copy the *optional_silence.txt* and *silence_phones.txt* files from the Abui toy corpus config folder into your *config* folder.
 - In your *config* folder we also need to create a text file which has a letter to sound map...

-5.4 Add your data

-- Put your audio and transcription files inside the *data* folder.
+5.4 Add your data.
+Put your audio and transcription files inside the *data* folder.

 5.5 Start up a new Docker container, sharing your data.